Bommi95/Fruits-Image-classification-using-deep-learning/README.md

 FasterRCNN+InceptionResNet V2 result:
 ![alt text](https://github.com/Bommi95/Fruits-Image-classification-using-deep-learning/blob/master/download%20(1).png)

-Below is a list of all entities detected by the hybrid model.
+Below is a list of all entities detected by the hybrid model in the provided image.
 The output is taken from in Object Detection.ipynb file above.
 ```pythpn
 l=('detection_class_entities','detection_scores')
 for i in range(len(result['detection_class_entities'])):